justunsix/debezium-tests/localdev.md

 3. Create Linux Virtual Machine
    - Resources:
    - [How to ssh from host to guest VM on local](https://medium.com/nycdev/how-to-ssh-from-a-host-to-a-guest-vm-on-your-local-machine-6cb4c91acc2e) written for VirtualBox v6 and Ubuntu 18.04 LTS
    - - Activate SSH using Virtualbox port forwarding and configure guest machine network.
-Alternate instructions at [setting sshe connection to Ubuntu on VirtualBox](https://medium.com/@pierangelo1982/setting-ssh-connection-to-ubuntu-on-virtualbox-af243f737b8b)
+Alternate instructions at [setting ssh connection to Ubuntu on VirtualBox](https://medium.com/@pierangelo1982/setting-ssh-connection-to-ubuntu-on-virtualbox-af243f737b8b)
    - When your VM is started, open your terminal and try to connect: `ssh yourusername@127.0.0.1 -p 2222`

 ### Guide to create the Linux VM on Hyper-V